Encoding classical information into quantum resources: Outlook

-\textbf{Acknowledgements:} The authors would like to thank the anonymous referee of Ref.~\cite{korzekwa2019distinguishing} that suggested asymptotic analysis of the number of orthogonal states with the same diagonal.
-KK would also like to thank D. Jennings and C. C\^{i}rstoiu for helpful discussions.
+\textbf{Acknowledgements:} The authors would like to thank the anonymous referee of our previous work~\cite{korzekwa2019distinguishing}, who suggested an asymptotic analysis of the number of orthogonal states with the same diagonal and inspired us to start this project.
+We are also indebted to the final referee of this work, who wrote an exceptionally detailed and constructive report on our paper and allowed us to improve it considerably.
+Furthermore, we are grateful to Christopher T. Chubb for his insightful comments on local unital encodings, to Bartosz Regu{\l}a for useful comments concerning relative entropy of coherence, and to Varun Narasimhachar for pointing us to a related work on thermodynamic encoding.
+KK would also like to thank D.~Jennings and C. C\^{i}rstoiu for helpful discussions.
 We acknowledge financial support by the Foundation for Polish Science through IRAP project co-financed by EU within Smart Growth Operational Programme (contract no. 2018/MAB/5) and through TEAM-NET project (contract no. POIR.04.04.00-00-17C1/18-00).
-This research was also supported by National Science Center in Poland under the Maestro grant number DEC-2015/18/A/ST2/00274.
+K\.{Z} is supported by National Science Center in Poland under the Maestro grant number DEC-2015/18/A/ST2/00274.
+ZP is supported by the Polish National Science Centre under grant number 2016/22/E/ST6/00062.
+MT is supported in part by NUS startup grants (R-263-000-E32-133 and R-263-000-E32-731) as well as by the National Research Foundation, Prime Minister’s Office, Singapore and the Ministry of Education, Singapore under the Research Centres of Excellence programme.